ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity.md

 The definiton file has a number of sections, specified using the `%` prefix, that are used to define or undertake different configuration during different stages of the build process.
 You can find full details in Singularity's [Definition Files documentation](https://sylabs.io/guides/3.5/user-guide/definition_files.html).
 In our very simple example here, we only use the `post` and `runscript` sections.

-Let's step through what this definition file does:
+Let's step through this definition file and look at the lines in more detail:

 ~~~
 Bootstrap: docker